OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

     Illustration of Upper and Lower Complexity Bounds
 </div>

-As the figure above suggests, the optimization community keep facilitating the understanding of algorithm complexity from both upper and lower complexity directions.
-An ultimate goal in optimization algorithm complexity study is to find the *optimal algorithm* $\mathtt{A}^\star$ in a given setting, which means its upper bound matches with the lower bound of the algorithm class under the function setting, i.e.,
+As the figure above suggests, a common goal in optimization algorithm complexity studies is to find the *optimal algorithm* $\mathtt{A}^\star$ in a given setting, which means its upper bound matches with the lower bound of the algorithm class for a class of functions using certain oracles, i.e.,

 $$
 \mathrm{UB}_\epsilon(\mathcal{F};\mathtt{A}^\star)\asymp\mathrm{LB}_\epsilon(\mathcal{F},\mathcal{A},\mathbb{O}).
 $$

-In this notes, we will focus on **first-order algorithms** in various optimization problem settings, trying to summarize the state-of-the-art (SOTA) UB and LB results, aiming to identify the gaps in existing reseach, and develop new trends.
+In this note, we will focus on **first-order algorithms** in various optimization problem settings, trying to summarize the state-of-the-art (SOTA) UB and LB results to identify the gaps in existing research and discuss new trends.

-**Remark:**
+### What We Do Not Cover
-Here we focus on first-order optimization only, in fact there are also many works on *zeroth-order optimization*<d-cite key="liu2020primer"></d-cite>, and *higher-order optimization*<d-cite key="sun2019survey"></d-cite>, and the key difference just lie in the oracle information.
-For example second-order methods (e.g., Newton's method) generally are able to access the Hessian information, which first-order methods cannot access, so with such finer information, generally second-order methods attain better complexities compared to their first-order counterparts, which is also characterized in theory as mentioned in <d-cite key="carmon2020lower"></d-cite>.
+Throughout the blog, we focus on first-order optimization.
+There are also many works on *zeroth-order optimization*<d-cite key="liu2020primer"></d-cite>, and *higher-order optimization*<d-cite key="sun2019survey"></d-cite>.
+The key difference lies within the oracle information.
+For example, second-order methods (e.g., Newton's method) have access to the Hessian information.
+With such finer information, generally, second-order methods attain better complexities compared to first-order methods, which is characterized in theory as mentioned in <d-cite key="carmon2020lower"></d-cite>.
+Of course, obtaining higher-order information would be much more costly, and thus, the per-iteration computational complexity is usually higher.

-Also here the discussion does not include some other popular algorithms like *proximal algorithms*<d-cite key="parikh2014proximal"></d-cite>, one prominent example is *proximal point algorithm* (PPA)<d-cite key="rockafellar1976monotone"></d-cite> based on *proximal operator*:
+Some other popular algorithms like *proximal algorithms*<d-cite key="parikh2014proximal"></d-cite> are not discussed.
+One prominent example is *proximal point algorithm* (PPA)<d-cite key="rockafellar1976monotone"></d-cite> based on *proximal operator*:

 $$x^{t+1}=\text{prox}_{\lambda f}(x^t)\triangleq\underset{x}{\arg\min}\left\{f(x)+\frac{1}{2\lambda}\|\|x-x^t\|\|^2\right\},$$

-and the proximal operator, which requires to exactly solve a subproblem, introduces new oracle in the algorithm design, and it goes beyond the main scope of the blog.
-Similarly, algorithms like alternating direction method of multipliers (ADMM)<d-cite key="boyd2011distributed"></d-cite>, which also inherits subproblems to solve, are not applicable to the discussion here.
+where the proximal operator requires to solve a subproblem exactly.
+Solving a subproblem could be regarded as a new kind of oracle in algorithm design.
+Similarly, algorithms like the alternating direction method of multipliers (ADMM)<d-cite key="boyd2011distributed"></d-cite>, which also inherits subproblems to solve, are not discussed.

+Also here we do not cover the method like *conditional gradient method* (or Frank–Wolfe algorithm)<d-cite key="braun2022conditional"></d-cite>, which further requires a linear minimization oracle (LMO) in the algorithm design, so that it can avoid potentially expensive projection steps.

 ---